hokaze/Orcus-Compendium/data/markdown-to-html/markdown/Orcus Rulebook - current.md

 ## Equipment

-A stat block rarely refers to equipment, other than armor or weapons used by a monster.
-A creature that customarily wears clothes, such as a humanoid, is assumed to be dressed appropriately.
+A monster’s stat block lists any key equipment they might be carrying, other than clothes and armor (for creatures that customarily wear clothes or armor) and the weapons already identified by their powers.

 You can equip monsters with additional gear and trinkets however you like, and you decide how much of a monster’s equipment is recoverable after the creature is slain and whether any of that equipment is still usable.
 A battered suit of armor made for a monster is rarely usable by someone else, for instance.

+## Variants

+Variants are alternative forms or varieties of the monster.
+They might have different types, movement speeds, powers or other statistics.
+Unless otherwise mentioned, the features listed under the Variants section are in addition to those of the standard form.

 # Creating New Monsters